 Here is a link to a video from Faith in the Public Square Conference held at the Church of St. Mary the Virgin on Saturday 3 June, 2017.
 Here are images of a logo and a crest introduced at the conference: Logo Crest

-The Cathedral's Mission Statement is here in pdf format, and it follows below as text.
+The full Cathedral's Mission Statement is here in pdf format; the main paragraph appears below.

 The final parish mission statement approved by the Cathedral Vestry in June 2017 is as follows.